Tinkertoy

+The Tinkertoy Construction Set (commonly known as Tinkertoy, Tinker Toy, or plural forms thereof) is a construction set for children.
+It was designed in 1914 and was originally manufactured in Evanston, Illinois, U.S. The Tinkertoy brand is currently owned by BasicFun!
+Inc., which acquired it in 2018.

+History

-The Tinkertoy Construction Set is a toy construction set for children.
-It was designed in 1914—six years after the Frank Hornby's Meccano sets—by Charles H. Pajeau, who formed the Toy Tinker Company in Evanston, Illinois to manufacture them.
-Pajeau, a stonemason, designed the toy after seeing children play with sticks and empty spools of thread.
+The construction set was designed in 1914 –six years after Frank Hornby's Meccano sets– by Charles H. Pajeau, who formed the Toy Tinker Company in Evanston, Illinois, to manufacture them.
+Pajeau, a stonemason, designed the set after seeing children play with sticks and empty spools of thread.
 Pajeau partnered with Robert Pettit and Gordon Tinker to market a toy that would allow and inspire children to use their imaginations.
-After an initially-slow start, over a million were sold.
+After an initially slow start, over a million were sold.